 Konyaaltı Public Beach

 This beach has more pebbles compared to Muratpaşa’s coastline, but Konyaaltı is known for having the longest shore.
 The last we heard, it was closed to cars.
 This sandy stretch is vast and consists of five beaches in succession, and all of them are Blue-Flagged Beaches.
-Click herefor the location.
+Click here for the location.
+Number 5 on the map.

 KUMLUCA – ANTALYA BEACHES FOR NATURE LOVERS